sighupio/gatekeeper-policy-manager/README.md

 GPM is written in Go using the Echo framework for the backend and React with Elastic UI and the Fury theme for the frontend.

-To develop GPM, the following commands should get you ready to start hacking:
+To develop GPM, run these commands:

 ```bash
 # Build Frontend and copy over to static folder